 Response: The recommended electorate consists ALAC members (selected by the Nominating Committee and by RALOs) and by RALO Chairs.
-According to individual RALO processes, the votes of the RALO-selected ALAC members and/or the RALO Chairs could be directed by the RALO, presumably through some process involving its ALSs.
+According to individual RALO processes, the votes of the RALO-selected ALAC members and/or the RALO Chairs could be directed by the RALO.
+In the case of such directed votes, the RALOs will be instructed to strictly follow their rules of procedure with regard to quorums and voting procedures, ensuring that the process will be fully documented and auditable with no question as to the legitimacy of the decision(s).

 Hopefully, no one is questioning the legitimacy of the process by which Nominating Committee ALAC members are selected.
 Each RALO operates under a formally signed Memorandum of Understanding between ICANN and the RALO (ratified/approved by the ICANN Board).
 ALSs are approved based on ALAC procedures also approved by the ICANN Board.
-Overall, the process of authenticating the electorate and the RALO/ALS selection processes is at least as rigorous as those used for GNSO Constituencies and Stakeholder Groups and their members.
+Overall, the process of authenticating the electorate and the RALO/ALS selection processes are at least as rigorous as those used for GNSO Constituencies and Stakeholder Groups and their members.